aa25g15/android-dev-java/README.md

 ## High Level Tips
 * Always initialize variables in onCreate, you can declare them as class fields though
 * You can use infer constraints button to directly add position constraints
+* You can create drawable shapes using xml inside the drawables folder

 ## SDK
 SDK is a collection of software and libs that devs use for Android development.